matomo-org/developer-documentation/docs/marketplace.md

  * plugin.json manifest file not found
  * some of plugin.json required fields are not set
  * the version in plugin.json has already been published for this plugin
+ * the JSON in plugin.json manifest file is not valid
- * the readme.md file is missing
+ * the README.md file is missing
  * a plugin with this name already exists
+ * there is a PHP syntax error in your plugin

 If you still encounter trouble getting this process to work with your plugin, please join the IRC channel #piwik on freenode.
 If you can't seem to connect with someone in the IRC channel, please feel free to email us at hello@piwik.org.